jfcere/ngx-markdown/README.md

 To use the [line highlight plugin](http://prismjs.com/plugins/line-highlight/) that highlights specific lines and/or line ranges in code blocks, in addition to Prism.js configuration files, you will need to include the following files from `prismjs/plugins/line-highlight` directory to your application:

-- css styling for line highlight - `prism-line-highlight.css`
+- CSS styling for line highlight - `prism-line-highlight.css`
 - line highlight plugin script - `prism-line-highlight.js`

 If you are using [Angular CLI](https://cli.angular.io/) you can follow the `angular.json` example below...